 We've had traditional Individual Retirement Accounts (IRAs) and Roth IRAs for years.
-In 2006, we're going to have traditional 401(k)s and Roth 401(k)s.
-Yes the not-for-profit 403(b)s will also have the Roth 403(b) option.
-Currently, your 401(k) contributions are pre-tax.
-This means you get an initial tax deduction for your contributions, then the earnings grow tax-deferred and finally you pay taxes on your contributions and the earnings when you make withdrawals in retirement.
-On the other hand, your Roth 401(k) contributions are currently taxable, the earnings grow tax-free and no taxes are due upon distribution after 5 years and age $59\frac{1}{2}$.
+Now we have traditional 401(k)s and Roth 401(k)s.
+Yes, the not-for-profit 403(b)s can also have the 403(b) option.
+Traditional 401(k) contributions are pre-tax.
+This means you get an initial tax deduction for your contributions, then the earnings grow tax-deferred; and finally you pay taxes on your contributions and the earnings when you make withdrawals in retirement.
+On the other hand, your Roth 401(k) contributions are currently taxable, but the earnings not only grow tax-deferred they are tax-free when withdrawn upon distribution after 5 years and age 591⁄2.